We’ve all received financial advice that later left us scratching our heads in disappointment or confusion.

 5. You should buy a house because it is a good investment

 Were you around for the last housing crisis?
-Being a homeowner for several years, I can definitely attest that homes do not always appreciate as rapidly as you would like them to and that they do lose value.
+Being a homeowner for several years, I can definitely attest that homes do not always appreciate in value as rapidly as you would like them to and that they do lose value.

 That does not mean buying a home is a bad idea.
 One of the beauties of owning a home is that a fixed-rate mortgage locks you into a set cost each month.
 You will make the same monthly payment for years while the price of rent goes up.

-Eventually you will own that home free and clear.
+Eventually, you will own that home free and clear.
 That is an investment in your future financial security.

 But remember that buying a home is not a surefire path to riches.
 Take it from me, being underwater — where your outstanding mortgage exceeds the value of your house — is not a pleasant place to be.

 6. Home equity loans are a great way to get out of a pit

 Under a mountain of credit card debt and looking for a way out?
 Home equity loans may seem like the perfect solution because of the competitive interest rate.

 But if you fall on hard times and default on the loan, everything goes downhill.
 In a worst-case scenario, an inability to pay back the loan could end up with you losing your home.